 There is no limit legally on the number of trading accounts or Demat accounts a person can have using one PAN card.
 One can have more than one trading or Demat account with the same or a different broker.

-If the investor wishes to have multiple demat accounts, then they would have to pay Annual Maintenance charges for each and every account they hold, even if the accounts are not in use.
+If the investor wishes to have multiple Demat accounts, then they would have to pay Annual Maintenance charges for each and every account they hold, even if the accounts are not in use.
 Apart from the AMC charges, the account holder also needs to bear the charges for the custodian and the transaction fees.
-If the investor has only one trading account, there would be no additional charges other that those incurred during opening of account.
+If the investor has only one trading account, there would be no additional charges other than those incurred during opening of account.